multipath-tcp/mptcp-upstream-virtme-docker/README.md

   manual

 cd /opt/packetdrill/gtests/net/
-./packetdrill/run_all.py -lv mptcp/dss ## or any other subdirs
+./packetdrill/run_all.py -lvv -P 2 mptcp/dss ## or any other subdirs

-# or
-cd /opt/packetdrill/gtests/net/mptcp/dss/ ## or any other subdirs ../../packetdrill/packetdrill -v dss_fin_server.pkt ## or any other tests
 ```

 If you use the `run*.sh` scripts, you can set `VIRTME_PACKETDRILL_PATH` to do